Smartphone roaming: Your guide to using your phone abroad

 Charges and caps: The EU vs The Rest of the World

 Generally you will find using your smartphone is cheaper in the EU than elsewhere.
-The European Commission introduced its latest laws in July 2012, ensuring mobile calls within the EU can cost no more than around 28p per minute to send and 7p per minute to receive.
-A text within the EU is capped at about 8p, while data can cost no more than around 70p per MB (estimates due to fluctuation in the value of the pound/euro).
+The European Commission introduced its latest laws in July 2013, ensuring mobile calls within the EU can cost no more than around 24c per minute to place and 8.3c per minute to receive.
+A text within the EU is capped at 9.5c, while data can cost no more than 53.3c per MB.

 Also included was a measure to ensure 'bill shock' would be a thing of the past within the EU.
 All mobile broadband providers must cap your monthly roaming bills at 50 euros (which usually equates to between £44-50, each network quotes a slightly different figure) - essentially, when you hit this mark, you will be cut off.
 As a minimum standard, you should also receive a warning from your mobile broadband provider when you hit 80 per cent of your limit.